laurent22/joplin/README.md

 Joplin implements the SQLite Full Text Search (FTS4) extension.
 It means the content of all the notes is indexed in real time and search queries return results very fast.
 Both [Simple FTS Queries](https://www.sqlite.org/fts3.html#simple_fts_queries) and [Full-Text Index Queries](https://www.sqlite.org/fts3.html#full_text_index_queries) are supported.
 See below for the list of supported queries:

+One caveat of SQLite FTS is that it does not support languages which do not use Latin word boundaries (spaces, tabs, punctuation).
+To solve this issue, Joplin has a custom search mode, that does not use FTS, but still has all of its features (multi term search, filters, etc.).
+One of its drawbacks is that it can get slow on larger note collections.
+Also, the sorting of the results will be less accurate, as the ranking algorithm (BM25) is, for now, only implemented for FTS.
+Finally, in this mode there are no restrictions on using the `*` wildcard (`swim*`, `*swim` and `ast*rix` all work).
+This search mode is currently enabled if one of the following languages are detected:
+ - Chinese
+ - Japanese
+ - Korean
+ - Thai

 ## Supported queries

 Search type | Description | Example